 This document is written to be understandable independent of prior knowledge, nevertheless some technical terms might be used.
-If there is any doubt, please reach out at any time we are happy to support
+If there is any doubt, please reach out at any time we are happy to support.

 Informed consent is highly important in the field of human cryopreservation.
 This means that people who sign up for cryopreservation should have a good understanding about what they are (and aren't) signing up for.
-Since the successful reanimation of cryopreserved humans depends on significant medical advancements, no guarantees can be made whether and in what state patients would be reanimated.
+Since the successful reanimation of cryopreserved humans depends on significant scientific advancements, no guarantees can be made whether and in what state patients would be reanimated.

 Tomorrow Bio has the policy to always cryopreserve patients with the best possible cryopreservation technique available, unless physically impossible (e.g. body lost in the ocean during a plane crash).
-This policy exists because it can't be known how far future medical technology might advance and what damage may or may not be repairable.
+This policy exists because it can't be known how far future technology might advance and what damage may or may not be repairable.
 Because of this, Tomorrow Bio will not make an arbitrary determination about which patient conditions are good enough for future reanimation to be possible.
 However, patients should still be aware of the potential damage that can occur before or during their cryopreservation, and how that could affect their potential reanimation.

 Please note: